odoo/documentation/accounting/receivables/customer_invoices/cash_discounts.rst

 ============================

-Cash discounts are an incentive (usually a small percentage) that you offer to customers in return for paying a bill owed before the scheduled due date.
+Cash discounts are an incentive (usually a small percentage) that you offer to customers in return for paying a invoice owed before the scheduled due date.
 If used properly, cash discounts improve the Days Sales Outstanding aspect of a business's cash conversion cycle.